 Synchronization geometry

 The entities added to a web feature layer will retain their AutoCAD properties and symbology upon synchronization.
 This may include properties and distinction not stored on the web feature itself.
-Block attributes that are not part of the schema of the web feature layer, for example will be retained upon synchronisation.
+Block attributes that are not part of the schema of the web feature layer, for example, will be retained upon synchronization.
 When web features are created from these entities and then added to a different drawing, these non-web feature layer distinctions and properties will not inherently be included in a different drawing.

 Note: